ndoering/smartfridge/documents/Middleware Functionalities.md

 + Taking and accessing pictures
 + Image processing pipeline
   + Reducing the image resolution
-  + Segmenting fruits to provide more valid input data
+  + Segmentation of fruits to provide more valid input data
 + Upload of the data to the cloud service and receive response data concerning edibility estimation
-+ Data Management and Database access
++ Data Management and database access
   + Picture storage
   + Logging
     + Timestamp